 How Agencies Benefit: Creating educational materials on petitions for rulemaking will have many of the same benefits as adopting official procedures.
 By teaching the public about content requirements and the elements of successful petitions, agencies will encourage higher-quality, easier-to-review submissions.
 Detailing in plain language the timeline and basic steps for review will help reduce public inquiries about the process.
-By providing examples of successful petitions, as well as details about the full procedures, rate of denials, and other agency priorities, agencies can encourage the public to be more realistic about the petition process, to better appreciate the substantive obstacles involved and the likely timeline for accomplishing the desired regulatory change.398 And though directed at public education, the same materials can also help inform agency staff about the procedures and required level of attention to petitions for rulemakings.
+By providing examples of successful petitions, as well as details about the full procedures, rate of denials, and other agency priorities, agencies can encourage the public to be more realistic about the petition process, to better appreciate the substantive obstacles involved and the likely timeline for accomplishing the desired regulatory change.
+And though directed at public education, the same materials can also help inform agency staff about the procedures and required level of attention to petitions for rulemakings.

 Though educational materials are unlikely to significantly increase the number of petitions submitted to agencies, agencies may in fact find the facilitation of some additional petitions to be desirable.
-For example, agencies may want to encourage stakeholders to use petitions to come first to the agency with their complaints, rather than seeking congressional or White House oversight, which the agencies might find is more of an imposition than petitions are.399

-How Stakeholders Benefit: Benefits to stakeholders of educational materials are also similar to their benefits from official agency procedures.
-Namely, some subset of the public previously unaware of the right to petition for rulemaking will learn about this constitutional and statutory guarantee.
+For example, agencies may want to encourage stakeholders to use petitions to come first to the agency with their complaints, rather than seeking congressional or White House oversight, which the agencies might find is more of an imposition than petitions are.401 unaware of the right to petition for rulemaking will learn about this constitutional and statutory guarantee.
 Even some sophisticated stakeholders are unaware of some of the narrower, statute-specific rights to petition.
 More importantly, all stakeholders and potential petitioners will better understand the value proposition in petitioning.
 Especially if the web content include examples of successful petitions, realistic estimates about the timeline for review and likely rate of granting, and descriptions of the agency's other competing priorities, the materials will encourage stakeholders to focus their attention on subject matters best suited to the petition process.